**Make sure to see the video at the end of this article for over 150 Christmas tablescape decorating images.

 Consider adding a patterned or metallic charger for an added layer of visual interest.
 Bamboo, rattan, and wicker chargers are a favorite for adding texture to the dinner table.

 For a designer look, give everyone the exact same place setting, however mix and match different dinnerware sets to be unique and one-of-a-kind.
-For example, your dinner plate can be white with a metallic border, your salad plate can be purple, and your smaller accent plate can be a unique Christmas plate that has a bit of purple in it.
+For example, your salad plate can be white, your dinner plate can be lavender, and your charger can be a woven wicker.

 Don't forget to incorporate your color scheme into your glassware and utensils.